 January 2014 - April 2014

 I’ve always been the type of creative who loves viewing design through a foreign lens, fascinated by how trends differ across countries and cultures.
 I became especially interested in how people from different cultures read and react to marketing based on variations in values, communication styles, language, and social norms that shape their perception of messages, imagery, and emotional appeals.
 In my final year at the University of Wollongong, I took this passion quite literally, travelling 14,370 kilometres from home to study at the University of Manitoba’s School of Art from January to April 2014.
 During the winter term, I immersed myself in four subjects: History of Visual Communication (theoretical), HTML Coding, and Design Studio 3 (practical).
-Despite temperatures plummeting to -40°C, the experience deepened my love for Canada’s culture, people, and creative scene, and ultimately inspired my move back in 2019. -
+Despite temperatures plummeting to -40°C, the experience deepened my love for Canada’s culture, people, and creative scene. -

 January 2011 - December 2011